MAmgad298/Business-solutions-and-tools-/readme.txt

-This is a set of ERP tools I decoded to build as a portfolio
+This is a set of ERP tools that I have decided to build as a portfolio